FAQ Settings

 You can terminate your lobbyist registration through your e-filing account.
 Click on the Lobbyist Registration tab on the menu bar and select your registration form.

 Click File Termination (top right).
-In the pop-up window, select the effective termination date (current date is set as default), select reason for termination, and check the certification box.
+In the pop-up window, select the effective termination date (the current date is set as default), select the reason for termination, and check the certification box.
 Then click Save to file the termination notice.

-The lobbyist who was terminated is the only person who will receive the email confirmation.
-So, if you are filing on behalf of someone else, you will not receive an email; instead, you can check the filing on the Lobbyist Registration tab.
+The lobbyist who was terminated is the only person who will receive an email confirmation.
+Therefore, if you are filing on behalf of someone else, you will not receive an email; instead, you can check the filing on the Lobbyist Registration tab.

 All lobbyist registrations automatically expire on December 31st at the end of the legislative biennium (which ends in an even-numbered year).